plr108-zz/ballpark-map/README.md

 # Udacity Front-End Web Developer Nanodegree
 ## Project 5-1: Neighborhood Map Project by Patrick Roche

-This repository contains my submission for the Front-End Web Developer Nanodegree project of the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+This repository contains my submission for Project 5-1 of the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

 ### Overview
 This map displays a Google Map of the ballparks for all 30 Major League Baseball Teams!
 It also links to the Wikipedia page and a set of 20 Flickr pics for each park.